Payment & Refund Policy

 CHIPS ABA number IF remitter requests it: 0555

-Students who are registered for at least six credits per term and have a credit balance due to excess loans will receive their refund check at their local mailing address listed in ISIS.
-Students should contact Student Accounts and Business Services if they do not receive a check.
+Students who are registered for at least six credits per term and have a credit balance due to excess loans will receive their refund via Higher One.
+Refunds will be processed by:

 Johns Hopkins University students are eligible to receive refunds resulting from credit balances in their student accounts.
 In response to requests from these students to provide more flexible options for receiving refunds, the University completed an assessment of outside vendors and selected Higher One.
 Higher One offers students the opportunity to receive their refunds in one of three ways: paper check, direct deposit into an existing personal bank account, or direct deposit into a new checking account (with an associated debit card) with Higher One.